DandyLyons/DandyLyons.github.io/content/en-gb/posts/trying-cms-with-hugo-decap-cms/index.md

 tags:
   - programming
 ---
-I've been running this personal site a little over a year (\*checks date), yup, since March of 2024, so just over a year.
+I've been running this personal site a little over a year[^d].
 I've enjoyed using Hugo.
 It's fast, markdown based, and I'm not locked in to any vendor. 👍🏼
 But it's been a bit tedious to release new posts.
 Currently, I write directly to markdown and push changes to Netlify for deployment.
 This process works well enough but a small part of me misses the usability of a WYSIWYG editor.
 This is where a CMS comes in.

+[^d]: (\*checks date), yup, since March of 2024, so just over a year.

 ## CMS: Content Management System